Leases

 The Company enters into lease arrangements with independent third parties and with related parties.
 The Company determines whether an arrangement is or contains a lease at inception.
 Leases are classified as either finance or operating at the commencement date of the lease, with classification affecting the pattern of expense recognition in the Consolidated Statements of Income (Loss) and Comprehensive Income (Loss).

 The Company’s operating leases, in which the Company is the lessee, include real estate for our office facilities and a significant portion of operating lease expense is paid to a related party.
 The Company currently does not have any finance leases.
-Refer to Note 8, Transactions with Related Parties for information regarding lease transaction expenses with related parties.
+Refer to Note 7, Transactions with Related Parties for information regarding lease transaction expenses with related parties.

 For lease arrangements where the Company is the lessee, the Company does not separate non-lease components of a contract from the lease component to which they relate.
 The Company elected that leases with an initial term of 12 months or less are expensed on a straight-line basis over the lease term in the Consolidated Statements of Income (Loss) and Comprehensive Income (Loss) and not recorded on the Consolidated Balance Sheets.
-Some leases include options to extend or terminate the lease at the Company’s sole discretion on a lease-by-lease basis, and the Company evaluates whether those options are “reasonably certain” of being exercised considering contractual and economic-based factors.
+Some leases include options to extend or terminate the lease at the Company’s sole discretion on a lease-by-lease basis and the Company evaluates whether those options are “reasonably certain” of being exercised considering contractual and economic-based factors.
 The Company used its periodic incremental borrowing rate, based on the information available at commencement date, to determine the present value of future lease payments.

-Year Ended December 31,
+December 31,

 Operating Lease Cost:

-Fixed lease expense$82 $77
+Fixed lease expense$76,486 $81,172

 Variable lease expense (1)

-Total operating lease cost $95 $87
+Total operating lease cost $86,690 $92,153

 (1) Variable lease payments are expensed in the period in which the obligation for those payments is incurred.
 These variable lease costs are payments that vary in amount beyond commencement date, for reasons other than passage of time.
 The Company’s variable payments mainly include common area maintenance and building utility fees.

-Supplemental cash flow information related to leases:
+Supplemental cash flow information related to leases for the years ended:

-Year Ended December 31,
+December 31,

 Cash paid for amounts included in the measurement of lease liabilities:

-Operating cash flows from operating leases$92 $84
+Operating cash flows from operating leases$84,037 $87,348

-Year Ended December 31,
+December 31,

 Operating Leases:

-Total lease liabilities$334 $319
+Total lease liabilities$319,296 $393,882

-Weighted average lease term 4.4 years5.0 years
+Weighted average lease term 5.0 years5.2 years

-Weighted average discount rate5.15 %4.98 %
+Weighted average discount rate4.98 %4.23 %

-Total lease payments$375
+Total lease payments$369,867

-Less imputed interest41
+Less imputed interest50,571

-When applying the requirements of ASC 842, Leases, the Company made assumptions about the determination of whether a contract contains a lease and the determination of the discount rate for the lease.
+When applying the requirements of ASC 842, the Company made assumptions about the determination of whether a contract contains a lease and the determination of the discount rate for the lease.

 Lessor